dconn20/Project2020/README.md

 # Summary

 The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by the British statistician and biologist Ronald Fisher for his 1936 paper "The use of multiple measurements in taxonomic problems" as an example of linear discriminant analysis [9].
 It is sometimes called Anderson’s Iris data set because Edgar Anderson collected the data to quantify the morphologic variation of Iris flowers of three related species [10].
 The data set consists of 50 samples from three different species of Iris, they are: Iris Setosa, Iris Virginica and Iris Versicolor.
-Four features were measured from each sample: the length and the width of the sepals and petals, in centimetres.
+Four features were measured from each sample: the length and the width of both the sepals and petals in centimetres.
 Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other [9].
-Two of the species, I. setosa and I. versicolor were collected on the Gaspé Peninsula, Quebec, Canada "all from the same pasture, and picked on the same day and measured at the same time by the same person with the same apparatus", and published by Edgar in 1935 [11].
-It is presumed that the same apparatus and rigor were applied to the measurement of I. virginica before Edgar shared the data with the British statistician and biologist Sir Ronald Aylmer Fisher in 1936 [11].
+Two of the species, Iris setosa and Iris versicolor were collected on the Gaspé Peninsula, Quebec, Canada "all from the same pasture, and picked on the same day and measured at the same time by the same person with the same apparatus", and published by Edgar in 1935 [11].
+It is presumed that the same apparatus and rigor were applied to the measurement of Iris virginica before Edgar shared the data with the British statistician and biologist Sir Ronald Aylmer Fisher in 1936 [11].
 The data set was originally used by Fisher as an example for multivariate discriminate analyses but since then it has become one of the most widely used reference data sets for classification and prediction studies, and more recently for machine learning approaches to clustering, classification and pattern recognition [12].

 ![Iris.png](https://github.com/dconn20/Project2020/blob/master/Images/Iris.png)